IChowdhury01/itsMe/README.md

 ## Instructions
 1. Attach your device onto your door, with its grip attached onto your deadbolt lock.
 2. Open the app, press "Turn Bluetooth On" and connect to your lock.
-3. Download the ItsMe SmartLock Android app (via APK or Google Play Store) and install it.
+3. Download the itsMe SmartLock Android app (via APK or Google Play Store) and install it.